 you're not familiar with it.

-There are many ways to wrote documentation.
-The tricky part comes later,
+There are many ways to write documentation.
+The tricky part comes later:

 when you need to find the documentation and keep it up-to-date.
 Orientation

-decays articles that have not been updated.
-They first become stale,
+automatically decays articles that have not been updated for a while.
+They

-signaling that their information is likely inaccurate and needs updating.
+their information is likely inaccurate and needs updating.
+At any time,

 When you need to look up documentation for something it's often because you